Toddler Throwing Up Mucus: 5 Common Causes & How To Help

 Peppermint

-The smell of peppermint has been shown to reduce nausea in some cases.
-Add peppermint to your wax warmer or aromatherapy machine to spread the smell around your home.
+Add peppermint to your wax warmer or aromatherapy machine to spread the scent around your home.

 Clear Fluids